Whooping cough (pertussis) immunisation service

 Whooping cough immunisation is recommended for:

-- children aged two months, four months, six months, 18 months, four years, and between 10 and 15 years (at school), for free under the National Immunisation Program (NIP)
+- children aged 2 months, 4 months, 6 months, 18 months, four years, and between 10 and 15 years (at school), at no cost under the National Immunisation Program (NIP)

-- pregnant women in the third trimester, ideally between weeks 28 and 32 of every pregnancy
+- pregnant women in the third trimester, ideally between weeks 28 and 32 of every pregnancy, at no cost through the NIP

 - healthcare workers, if they have not had a whooping cough vaccine in the past 10 years